dsolesvik/library/docs/foundations/radiotelephony/general.md

     **Pilot**: "HAMAD TOWER, IFLY 1307."

 ### 2.1.4 Correcting a transmission
+1. **Correcting a Specific Phrase**
-When an error is made in a transmission, the word “CORRECTION” is used followed by the corrected version of the last phrase that was repeated.
+   If an error is made during transmission, use the word **“CORRECTION”** followed by the corrected version of the last phrase.

+2. **Correcting the Entire Message**
-If it is more appropriate to make a correction by repeating the entire message, the phrase “CORRECTION, I SAY AGAIN” is used before transmitting the entire message a second time.
+   When it is more appropriate to correct the error by repeating the entire message, use the phrase **“CORRECTION, I SAY AGAIN”** before retransmitting the full message.

 ## 2.2 Transmission of letters
-Except where aircraft have designated callsigns, or the type of aircraft is being indicated, each letter in the aircraft callsign shall be spoken separately using the phonetic spelling.
+Unless the aircraft has a designated callsign or the type of aircraft is being referenced, each letter in the aircraft’s callsign must be spoken individually using phonetic spelling.

 |  Letter   |      Word      |         Alphabet Representation         |
 |:---------:|:--------------:|:---------------------------------------:|